-Interdisciplinary study at the graduate level may involve coursework and formal requirements that exceed those of the established degree programs.
+Interdisciplinary study at the graduate level may involve coursework and formal requirements that complement and extend those of the established degree programs.
 In addition, faculty may wish to develop a program for professional development and training apart from a degree program.
-To recognize this additional work by graduate students and professionals, faculty may wish to award a certificate.
+To recognize this work by graduate students and professionals, faculty may wish to award a certificate.
 This certificate is not a substitute for a degree, and the recognition of a certificate program is not equivalent to the establishment of a degree program.
-Faculty wishing to have Graduate School recognition for a certification program should follow the procedures described below.
+Guidelines and procedures for establishing graduate certificate programs are described below.

 Graduate Certificate Program Requirements